palakbhawsar98/Linux-Notes/README.md

 ```
 mail -s This is errror file" palak < error.txt
 ```
+Use
-Use grep for searching patterns in files
+for searching patterns in files
 ```
 cat somefile.txt | grep Thanks
 ```